Skip to main content

 cd UCLCHEM

 This will install the UCLCHEM library into your python environment, you can then import it and use it in your python scripts.
-If you get an error at this stage, it is very likely you do not have Cmake or gfortran installed.
+If you get an error at this stage, it is very likely you do not have some dependency installed.
 You must do this again every time you use Makerates.

 If it completes without error then, that's it!
 UCLCHEM is installed.
 We have tutorials on how to run your first model as well as more complex use cases.
 The rest of the 'Getting Started' section focuses on creating a network and the various parameters the user can control.